Anatomical terms of location

-Standard anatomical terms of location are used to unambiguously describe the anatomy of animals, including humans.
+Standard anatomical terms of location are used to describe unambiguously the anatomy of humans and other animals.
 The terms, typically derived from Latin or Greek roots, describe something in its standard anatomical position.
 This position provides a definition of what is at the front ("anterior"), behind ("posterior") and so on.
-As part of defining and describing terms, the body is described through the use of anatomical planes and anatomical axes.
+As part of defining and describing terms, the body is described through the use of anatomical planes and axes.

-The meaning of terms that are used can change depending on whether an organism is bipedal or quadrupedal.
-Additionally, for some animals such as invertebrates, some terms may not have any meaning at all; for example, an animal that is radially symmetrical will have no anterior surface, but can still have a description that a part is close to the middle ("proximal") or further from the middle ("distal").